globalizejs/globalize/examples/app-npm-webpack/README.md

 automatically reload on any changes made to the application code (`app/*.js` files).
 Also note that for faster page reload, formatters are created dynamically and automatically by the [Globalize Webpack Plugin][].
-1. Note you can specify the development locale of your choice by setting up `developmentLocale` property of the Globalize Webpack Plugin on the Webpack config file.
+1. Note you can specify the development locale of your choice by setting the `developmentLocale` property of the Globalize Webpack Plugin on the Webpack config file.
 1. Note that CLDR data and your messages data are automatically loaded by the